AaronCWacker/Yggdrasil/README.md

 What are the names and representative zip code ranges for all of the states in the united states?  give me a markdown table, with a column that represents emojis of that state around the name to make it a state graphic representing what the state is known for.
 Order by state name and bold face two letter state codes.  show as markdown code for markdown tables.

-question:  write a streamlit python program to show markdown from a python list dictionary named Publications and include Beckers and National Library of Medicine review information for facilities in states of Minnesota zip code range 555000-56799.
+**Request:  Write a streamlit python program** to show markdown from a python list dictionary named Publications and include Beckers and National Library of Medicine review information for facilities in states of Minnesota zip code range 555000-56799.
 Give latitude and longitude for top ten large zip code address areas by city that are large for zip code.

-answer:
+**Response:  Here is the Python code** to create a Streamlit app that displays markdown information related to the facilities in Minnesota zip code range 555000-56799:

 ```